wpwham/currency-switcher-woocommerce/readme.txt

 == Upgrade Notice ==

-= 2.9.3 =
+= 2.9.4 =
-* Fix price filter widget currency format
-* Fix price filter rounding
-* Add 'alg_wc_currency_switcher_correction' filter to override 'Final Price Correction options'
-* Add FAQ question about override rounding with 'alg_wc_currency_switcher_correction' filter
+* Explain how to force currency by url on readme